Testicular pain: Epididymitis and orchitis

 Epididymitis occurs when there is inflammation of the epididymis (a curved structure at the back of the testicle).
 This condition usually presents with gradual onset of varying degrees of pain, and the scrotum may be red, warm and swollen.
-It is often accompanied by symptoms of a urinary tract infection, fever, and in over half of cases it presents in combination with orchitis.
-In those between the ages of 14 to 35 it is usually caused by either gonorrhea or chlamydia.
+It is often accompanied by symptoms of a urinary tract infection, and fever, and in over half of cases it presents in combination with orchitis.
+In those between the ages of 14 and 35 it is usually caused by either gonorrhea or chlamydia.
 In people either older or younger E. coli is the most common bacterial infection.
 Treatment involves the use of antibiotics.

 Fournier's gangrene

 Fournier's gangrene (an aggressive and rapidly spreading infection of the perineum) usually presents with fever and intense pain.
-It is a rare condition but fatal if not identified and aggressively treated with a combination of surgical debridement and broad spectrum antibiotics.
+It is a rare condition but fatal if not identified and aggressively treated with a combination of surgical debridement and broad-spectrum antibiotics.

 Others

 Many other less common conditions can lead to testicular pain.
 These include inguinal hernias, injury, hydroceles, degenerative disease of lumbar spine, disc herniations, and varicoceles among others.
 Testicular cancer is usually painless.
 Another potential cause is epididymal hypertension (also known as "blue balls").